Vaishalipati/Basic_Python_Project/README.md

 # Basic_Python_Project
-this is my first basic python project
+this is my first basic python project.